jaegertracing/jaeger/pkg/config/tlscfg/testdata/README.md

 The PEM files located in this directory are used by unit tests in this package.

-To generate and update the PEM files in this directory:
+To generate and update the PEM files in this directory, run the following from the project root:

     make certs